 Design Quality Control

-First of all, nobody expects that the Owner of the Building should be construction design savvy to be directly responsible for the design.
+Nobody expects that the Owner of the Building should be construction design savvy.
+Nevertheless, they are directly responsible for the design and building’s quality.

-As the architects and engineers design the building accordingly to the design order, the zoning code, the laws, and Technical Design Normatives[1], the Owner should verify if the design complies with all of these.
+The architects and the engineers’ projects have to be conformed with, zoning, codes, legislations, and Technical Design Normatives[1].
+Owners should verify if the design complies with all of these.

-Usually, the structural exigencies are verified by a Verifier with competence in the A1, or A2 class of structures (A1 for concrete, A2 for metal and wood structures).
+The structural exigencies are verified by a Verifier with competence in the A1, or A2 class of structures.
+(A1 is for concrete, and A2 is for metal and wood structures).

-The architectural plans are usually the subject of quality control by architects or engineers certified for B, D, E, and F specialist.
-The Fire Safety is usually checked by a Cc/Ci Certified Verifier (Cc – Constructions, Ci – MEP, and Electrical).
+B, C, D, E, and F-certified Verifiers are either architects or engineers.
+They control the design for their compliance with these exigencies.
+Fire Safety is usually checked by a Cc/Ci Certified Verifier (Cc – Constructions, Ci – MEP, and Electrical).

 The common day use of the system: